 What is the SPC CARES Act?

 The Higher Education Emergency Relief Fund (HEERF) provided $6 billion to colleges nationwide for emergency student financial aid to be distributed to enrolled students who are "Title IV eligible" and have expenses related to the COVID-19 virus.
 SPC decided to immediately distribute their $6,406,741 CARES Emergency Grant by providing a one-time $500 grant to approximately 12,000 students on a “first come, first served” basis.
+Approximately 16,000 SPC students are eligible.
+This number can fluctuate based on federal financial aid eligibility and enrollment.

 Who is eligible?